 It is important to take the time to recognize the signs of opiate addiction.
 Opiates can be prescribed by a doctor for various reasons including pain or they can be consumed illegally by “street” drugs.
 Some of the types of opiates are morphine, codeine and heroin.
 Opiates are known to be the world’s most powerful painkillers.
 Some prescribed medications such as Tylenol #3 and Vicodin are given to help a person be able to cope with large amounts of pain throughout their body.
 When the drug is consumed incorrectly is can turn in an addiction that can lead into more dangerous situations.

-One of the major signs of opiate addiction is when the person becomes dependent on the drug.
+According to the US National Library of Medicine, one of the major signs of opiate addiction is when the person becomes dependent on the drug.
 For some people, their drug of choice can be a pain killer or another prescription that they were prescribed after an accident by their primary physician.
 They may start to take the medication too often and refilling their prescription more earlier than usual.
 When the person becomes dependent on opiates it can cause harmful consequences to the person and the loved ones around them quick.
 Be aware that they may deny that they don’t have any dependency or problem with the drug.

 Signs of Withdrawal

 One of the signs of opiate addiction is when you are seeing signs of withdrawal.
 There are different signs of opiate withdrawal that you should look out for.
 A few are anxiety, insomnia, sweating and vomiting.
 The time that it takes for withdrawal symptoms to pass and the body to recover from the options will vary from person to person.
 Most withdrawal symptoms will start about 12 to 30 hours after the last drug use.
 The amount of time can vary from each different opiate.